 “Y-Yeah, me neither!”
 Kaelan said.
 “It’s all true, I promise!
 Wait… wait just a second!”

 Adi turned towards the older boy, and as she did so, Kaelan took a flying leap off the cupboard.
 She gasped, nearly falling backwards as a sudden tiny flash illuminated the kitchen, much like the flash of a small firework.
 The lusphere also panicked, flashing a violet warning and swirling behind Adi’s head.
 In a split second, Kaelan had “fallen” diagonally from the cupboard to the countertop in front of Juni, somehow landing without harm.
 The lusphere returned to orange-gold.

 “Oh my…!”
 Adi asked, stepping forward.
 “Are you…?
 How in the world did you do that?”

 Now she could clearly see that the older boy was indeed young, despite the deepness of his voice.
 He wore his dirty-brown hair shoulder-length similar to his younger brother.
 He dressed much the same way as well, although his jacket seemed much more padded and even armored in dark but semi-reflective metal plates along his arms, chest, and back.

 “Practice,” he said confidently, looking up at Adi with a surprising amount of bravado.

 “And aetheris crystals,” Juni whispered.
 “He’s not supposed to jump like that.
 Grandfather said so.
 Makes too bright a flash.”

 “Hush,” Kaelan replied.
-“You’re not supposed to tell on me.”
+“You’re not supposed to tell.”

 After a pause, he lifted his hand skyward.